-COURSE DESCRIPTION: Students who register for internship class are placed at job sites in the human services career cluster and receive credit for learning workplace skills and working at their internship, which will be regularly supervised by the FACS teacher.
-Human Services workplace clusters include:
+COURSE DESCRIPTION: Students who register for WBL class are placed at job sites and receive credit for learning workplace skills and working, which will be regularly supervised by the FACS teacher.
+WBL will include some classroom time to build 21st Century Work Skills needed for careers.
+Students will develop skills such as interviews and résumé writing.